fiskaltrust/middleware-demo/README.md

 fiskaltrust offers a legal compliant cash register security mechanism.

-##News 14.11.2016
+## News 14.11.2016
-Per now we published aour release candidate interface, version 1.0.nnn.
-This interface is included in  This interface is included in the Nuget Package fiskaltrust.interface and fiskaltrust.interface.utlities version 1.0.16298.1022-rc.
-The Wsdl description file here at Github in the tools directory changed as well.
+Per now we published our release candidate interface, version 1.0.nnn.
+This interface is included in the Nuget Package fiskaltrust.interface and fiskaltrust.interface.utlities version 1.0.16298.1022-rc.
+The WSDL description file here at Github in the tools directory changed as well.

-## documentation
+## Documentation
-The detailed documentation is available from fiskaltrust-portal [https://portal.fiskaltrust.at] when after you activate the role possystem-creator (Registrierkassenhersteller).
+The detailed documentation for Austria is available from fiskaltrust-portal [https://portal.fiskaltrust.at] and for France is available from fiskaltrust-portal [https://portal.fiskaltrust.fr] when after you activate the role possystem-creator (Registrierkassenhersteller).

 To speed up development we also deliver a nuget-package [https://nuget.org] with the packageId fiskaltrust.interface.

-## connecting to fiskaltrust.securitymechanism
+## Connecting to fiskaltrust.securitymechanism
-As a base technology in communication wcf is used.
+As a base technology in communication WCF is used.
 For local internal communication between queues, signature creation units and custom modules the net.pipe protocoll is the best choice.
-For multi platform communication the basic http may be the best choice.
+For multi platform communication the basic http protocol may be the best choice.
 ### SOAP
-SOAP comes with the http protocol from wcf communication.
-To get the wsdl file you can use these debug-build and goto the http-address configured, here [http://localhost:1200/0b09d163-82a1-4349-83ed-7081398df504] is used.
+SOAP comes with the http protocol from WCF communication.
+To get the WSDL file you can use these debug-build and goto the http-address configured, here [http://localhost:1200/0b09d163-82a1-4349-83ed-7081398df504] is used.
 Another option is to use the file from the folder tools/wsdl.
 ### REST
-REST is available in both, in xml and json. there are helpers which can be loaded to keep the base service lightweight.
+REST is available in both, in XML and JSON.
+There are helpers which can be loaded to keep the base service lightweight.
-### native TCP-IP and serial rs232/485/422
+### native TCP-IP and serial RS232/485/422
 Native stream based communication with a defined protocoll format is provided by helpers.
-### user specific
+### User specific
-With the helper topology it is possible to solve every scenario
+With the helper topology it is possible to solve every scenario.

-## hosting on linux and mac os
+## Hosting on Linux and MacOS
-For usage on linux and mac os we use mono to run fiskaltrust on it.
+For usage on Linux and MacOS we use mono to run the fiskaltrust service on it.

 For production use it is possible to run it as a daemon.

 For test and development, the command-line parameter -test can be used.
 (You can find details in the developer documentation.)

-Prerequisites beside mono-complete 3.x / 4.x are also sqlite and pcsclite if you want to use an usb-based signature creation unit.
+Prerequisites beside mono-complete 3.x / 4.x are also SQlite and PCSClite if you want to use an usb-based signature creation unit.

 Typical commands to run:
 ```sudo apt-get update```